kasakun/GAE-Data-Flow/README.md

 The script is written to run all 9 parts.

-If you want to change the variety in the script, simply change the variable in the script.
+If you want to change directory path or variety in the script, simply change the variable in the script.

 ```
-VARIETY="yourpreference"
+OUTPUT="your prefernce"
+VARIETY="your preference"
 ```